heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Chunking

 You can adjust the "chunk" size when streaming an upload.
 This controls the number of features that the CLI sends to the API at a time.
 The default chunk size is 200 features.

+> #### Tip
+>
+> Using `-c 1` and `-e` can help troubleshoot problematic features in individual GeoJSON features.

 ###### Large features

 You may see upload errors from the CLI if your features are large, complex geometries.
 By decreasing the chunk size, you may still be able to upload these large features.
 Try `-c 100`, or even `-c 10` or `-c 1`.

+As of v1.6, if the CLI receives a `413 Request Entity Too Large` error, it will cut the chunk size in half in an attempt to upload the features.

-If you continue to see errors you may need to [simplify the geometries](tutorials/shapefiles.md) before uploading them.
+If you continue to see errors -- probably because a single feature is larger than the limit of the API gateway (approximately 10MB -- you may need to [simplify the geometry](tutorials/shapefiles.md) before uploading them.

 ###### Small features